-The locations of the borings were established by pacing using the satellite imagery retrieved from Google Earth on September 30, 2019.
+The locations and elevations of the borings were established by pacing using the site plan provided to us.
 The locations of the borings should be considered accurate only to the degree implied by the method used.

 The boring logs and related information depict our interpretation of subsurface conditions only at the specific location and time indicated.
 Subsurface conditions and ground water levels at other locations may differ from conditions at the locations where sampling was conducted.
 The passage of time may also result in changes in the subsurface conditions.